jfairbank/redux-saga-test-plan/README.md

 assertion effects.

 You pass in your generator function as the first argument.
-You can pass in additional arguments which be the arguments passed on to the generator function.
+You can pass in additional arguments which will be the arguments passed on to the generator function.

 ```js
 // ES2015